Daily Houserule tweets: June 2022

 On All-Out Attack (Feint), if the feint fails or the fighter simply isn’t satisfied with it, let him replace the attack with a second feint attempt.
 (The actual attack will then have to come on his next turn.)

-(Fair is fair: If you succeed with the 1st feint but take a 2nd in hopes of a better result, you’re stuck with the 2nd, for good or bad.
+(Fair is fair: If you succeed with the first feint but take a second in hopes of a better result, you’re stuck with the second, for good or bad.
 Just as if you’d made two normal Feints across two turns.)

 The idea is just to give the not-so-popular AOA (Feint) a little tactical flexibility.